Click one of the buttons in the pivot table and hold the mouse button down. A special symbol will appear next to the mouse pointer.

 To remove a button from the table, just drag it out of the pivot table.
 Release the mouse button when the mouse pointer positioned within the sheet has become a 'not allowed' icon.
 The button is deleted.

 To edit the pivot table, click a cell inside the pivot table and open the context menu.
-In the context menu you find the command Edit Layout, which displays the Pivot Table dialog for the current pivot table.
+In the context menu you find the command Properties, which displays the Pivot Table Layout dialog for the current pivot table.

 In the pivot table, you can use drag-and-drop or cut/paste commands to rearrange the order of data fields.